 After several attempts to fit an aircleaner to the SF I gave up and I now run it with open bellmouths.
 I could never get the engine to run well with any restriction in the airflow.
 Fred was right.

 Currently the SF is my “Italian Commando”, the bike I usually ride with Norton Colorado since I sold both my Commandos.
 It fits in very well with the Nortons in all respects.

 Holey Pistons, Batman!

 In September 2021 I took the SF to a Norton Colorado gathering at the home of one of our members who lives about 30 miles south of me.
 Most of the route there is on a high-speed beltway that encircles much of Denver.
 It was a beautiful day, a jolly gathering and the SF was running strong.
 On the way home, on the beltway, I dialed it up more than usual and ran along at 85-90 (with the faster traffic) for a number of miles.
 As I approached the Golden exit the last stretch is a long uphill grade that passes next to the famous Bandimere Speedway drag-strip, site of many a blown engine, and the Laverda decided that was an appropriate place to lose one cylinder.
 I immediately suspected a holed piston, as these early SFs are known to be prone to that failure, and a little probing with a stiff wire after I got the bike home confirmed it.
 I was busy with other projects so I let the SF sit most of the winter but in May 2022 I pulled the engine out for full disassembly.
 I could have just done a top-end job but I’ve never been into the bottom end and I wanted to have confidence that everything down there was in good fettle before installing the engine back in the chassis.
-The rebuild will be covered on several different pages.
+The rebuild will be covered on several new pages (top of this page).